I feel like the business world is finally catching up with me in believing it has a purpose beyond the maximization of profit.

 Your purpose needs to be material to the business

-- Most successful purpose work reports into the Board and C-level, and is a strategic priority for the entire business with goals that are included, measured and rewarded alongside revenue and other commercial goals, and included in every employee’s performance assessment
+- Most successful purpose work reports into the Board and C-level, and is a strategic priority for the entire business with goals that are included, measured, and rewarded alongside revenue and other commercial goals, and included in every employee’s performance assessment.

 You need a big, inspiring, integrated, strategic end-goal

-- Having a big vision helps everyone in the business to understand the goal of the purpose work and to see how their contribution is helping to progress the desired end-state for social or environmental change
+- Having a big vision helps everyone in the business to understand the goal of the purpose of work and to see how their contribution is helping to progress the desired end-state for social or environmental change

 - Setting some short and long-term goals, and tracking, measuring, evaluating, and reporting helps to show progress